goosewobbler/package-versioner/README.md

 ### Package Targeting

-The `packages` configuration option allows you to specify which packages should be processed for versioning.
+The `packages` configuration option controls which packages are processed for versioning.
 It supports several pattern types:

 #### Exact Package Names
 ```json